venkataravuri/autonomous-driving-adas/docs/in-vehicle-monitoring.md

 - Vehicular Parameters-Based Techniques: Vehicular parameter-based methods try to detect driver fatigue based on vehicular features such as frequent lane-changing patterns, vehicle speed variability, steering wheel angle, steering wheel grip force, etc

+### Occupants Detection

+Infrared cameras combined with ML algorithms like CNNs can be used to detect and count occupants, even in low-light conditions.
+Trends: The use of 3D sensors and LiDAR in combination with ML models is enhancing the accuracy of occupancy detection systems.

 - Eye Aspect Ratio (EAR)

 EAR is a widely used metric for measuring eye-opening and is commonly used in facial expression analysis, eye tracking, and driver drowsiness detection systems.
 EAR is calculated by measuring the ratio of the distance between the vertical landmarks of the eye (the upper and lower eyelids) to the distance between the horizontal landmarks of the eye.

 <img src="https://www.ijraset.com/images/text_version_uploads/imag%201_29670.png" />

+Techniques such as facial landmark detection and eye aspect ratio (EAR) calculation are also employed.

 ## Datasets